imamseptian/raznime-next-14/README.md

 CONSUMET_API_BASE_URL=your_consumet_api_url
 ```

-For local setup or host your own Consumet Api, you can take a look at [CONSUMET API](https://github.com/consumet/api.consumet.org)
+For local setup or to host your own Consumet API, you can take a look at the [Consumet API Repository](https://github.com/consumet/api.consumet.org)

 5. Start the development server: